 Day 11: Tour ends, Orval Visit, shuttle to Brussels

-Highlights: Visit Orval RuinsWe'll leave Bouillon this morning to return to Brussels, stopping first to stroll through the ruins of Orval.
+Highlights: Visit Orval RuinsWe'll leave Bouillon this morning to return to Brussels, stopping first to visit the Orval Abbey, ruins and Trappist brewery.
 We'll plan to be in Brussels early afternoon.
 Thanks for joining us on this beer and bike adventure!
 Bon voyage and Goede Reis!

 HighlightsPedal quiet roads, bicycle paths, UNESCO World Heritage sites of Bruges and Tournai, Waterloo, Belgium, WWI battle and historical sites, Best breweries in the world, Flanders Field Museum, Riding briefly in France, Lambic beer, 3 Trappist breweries, Historic hotels

 Includes"The Usual" plus...
-Use of a quality 27-30 speed bicycle; 11 days, 10 nights accommodation; 10 breakfasts, 2 lunches, 6 dinners; 2 guided brewery visits; 'beer bar" in Bruges, 1 tasting; shuttle to and from Brussels
+Use of a quality 27-30 speed bicycle; 11 days, 10 nights accommodation; 10 breakfasts, 1 lunch, 6 dinners; 2 guided brewery visits; 'beer bar" in Bruges, 1 tasting; shuttle to and from Brussels

 Begin/EndBrussels / Brussels